tteeoo/svc/sva/README.md

 It reads a rudimentary assembly language and outputs an equally simple binary format called "svb".

 The syntax is a bit different than a typical x86 assembly language (partial because I don't know any "real" assembly languages very well).
 The language is also conceptually different.
-For example, there are no labels (to make loops you must use the `lc` register, as seen in
+For example, there are no labels (to make loops, you must use the `lc` register, as seen in
 [hello_world.asm](https://github.com/tteeoo/svc/blob/main/asm/hello_world.asm)), or sections.

 ## Usage